Accident at Work

 Should an incident fall within one of the categories outlined by RIDDOR then it may be that it is appropriate to seek advice about pursuing a compensation claim.
 Lengthy recuperation can place a considerable strain on your financial, as well as emotional and physical reserves.

-Whatever has occurred, the actions to be taken are the same.
+Whatever the indecent that has occurred, the actions to be taken are the same.
 The first moral and, indeed, legal obligation, is to raise any areas of concern about the health and safety implications of current working practises with an appropriate person.
 This may be a Health & Safety agent, shop steward, or line manager.

 The next step is to ensure that the incident, together with any supporting evidence, is appropriately and accurately recorded.
 The record should include times, dates and places.
 It should also contain a brief summary of the incident and a note about how it was reported.
 This may seem a trivial and pointless exercise for the vast majority of minor cuts and bruises, but it remains a legal requirement and a very wise precaution.
 Should there be future complications, this record will prove vital in securing any compensation.

-Pursuing A Compensation Claim for an Accident at Work
+Making A Compensation Claim for an Accident at Work

-If the injury or illness is sufficient to impair the ability to work, then it may be appropriate to seek advice about the possibility of pursuing a claim for compensation.
+If the injury or illness affects ability to work, then it may be appropriate to seek advice about the possibility of pursuing a claim for compensation.
 This may be handled via a Trade Union, but far more frequently will be through the use of a specialist accident and injury lawyer.
 Typically this will be on a conditional fee agreement (CFA), more commonly referred to as a no win no fee arrangement.
 This means that should the case fail, the lawyer will bear the legal costs.
 Should the case succeed, the costs will be passed on to the party found to be at fault, with no deduction from the compensation settlement.

 Fears of Reprisals